Prisjakt/feed-specification/docs/feeds/local-shop/fields/shop_code.md

 ---
-description: A unique code identifying the store.
-Use this code to attache local offers to your store when uploading local offer inventory.
+description: A unique code identifying the shop.
+Use this code to attache local offers to your store when uploading local offer inventory. **NOTE** Google uses the terminology of __store__ and the field is named accordingly due to compatibility reasons, but Prisjakt uses the terminology of **shop** for all other uses.
 ---

 import Tabs from '@theme/Tabs';